ppat/storm-rabbitmq/README.md

 ## Pre-requisites

-You will need an implementation of ```backtype.storm.spout.Scheme``` to deserialize a RabbitMQ message.
+You will need an implementation of ```org.apache.storm.spout.Scheme``` to deserialize a RabbitMQ message.

 ## RabbitMQ Spout